spion/nac/README.md

 # ploy

-ploy is a simple app control and monitoring tool written in node.
+ploy is a simple process / app control and monitoring daemon written in node

-ploy is also multi-server-aware which allows you to use it with parallel control tools such as [pssh](http://www.theether.org/pssh/), [cssh](http://sourceforge.net/projects/clusterssh/), [fabric](http://docs.fabfile.org/en/1.6/), or, in the future,
+ploy is multi-server-aware which allows you to use it with parallel control tools such as [pssh](http://www.theether.org/pssh/), [cssh](http://sourceforge.net/projects/clusterssh/), [fabric](http://docs.fabfile.org/en/1.6/), or, in the future,